SoftUni-Internal/interactive-content/EN/02-Methods/06-Value-Reference-Types.md

 ```

 Arrays store references to memory locations.
-When we pass the array to the **increment** method it manipulates the values stored at the same memory reference.
+When we pass the array to the **increment** method, it manipulates the values stored at the same memory reference.

-When we passed **nums** as a value for the **numbersArray** parameter of the method, what happened is, the numbersArray parameter received the reference to the memory location of the original array.
+When we passed the **nums** array to the method, the **numbersArray** parameter received the reference to the memory location of the **nums** array.

 Any operation that would change an element in the array inside the method will also change the original array as we are working with the same reference.